 The Itch Witch by Emily Hall & Toby Litt with Jubilee Opera, Aldeburgh

 The Feast That Went Off With A Bang by Ed Hughes & Peter Cant

 The Lighthouse Wave by Errollyn Wallen with Jericho Primary School, Whitehaven

-The World's Beating Heart by Gwyneth Herbert and Seven Mills Primary School, Tower Hamlets
+The World's Beating Heart by Gwyneth Herbert with Seven Mills Primary School, Tower Hamlets

-2017/18 Essex Music Services, DRET Hull, Bridlington and Scarborough, Leicester-shire Music Hub, Tower Hamlets Arts and Music Service (THAMES), Slough Music Service.
+2017/18: Essex Music Services, David Ross Education Trust, Leicester-shire Music Hub, Tower Hamlets Arts and Music Service (THAMES), Slough Music Service, Rosehill Theatre.